Google Summer of Code 2013 Frequently Asked Questions

 In order to participate in the program, you must be a student.
 Google defines a student as an individual enrolled in or accepted into an accredited institution including (but not necessarily limited to) colleges, universities, masters programs, PhD programs and undergraduate programs.
 You should be prepared, upon request, to provide Google with transcripts or other documentation from your accredited institution as proof of enrollment or admission status.
 Computer Science does not need to be your field of study in order to participate in the program.You may be enrolled as a full-time or part-time student.

 You must also be eligible to work in the country in which you'll reside throughout the duration of the program, e.g. if you are in the United States on an F-1 visa, you are welcome to apply to Google Summer of Code as long as you have U.S. work authorization.
 For F-1 students applying for CPT, Google will furnish you with a letter you can provide to your university to get CPT established once your proposal to the program has been accepted.
+While in the program you will not be employed by Google.
+However, the program is administered by Google and Google will act as your host organization for the duration of your program participation.
+Google is not able to provide any documents to establish you as an employee of Google for CPT purposes.
+You should contact your school directly to determine if your participation is eligible for CPT with Google acting as host (not employer) during your program participation.
+You may find it handy to print out this FAQ as part of your request to your university.
 You may not participate if prohibited by law.

 You can read more about accreditation for universities in your country or you can ask yourself the following questions about your institution: